TomKo1987/Linux-Backup-Helper/README.md

 ## Package Installer Usage and Tips

 First you can select **System Files** in Package Installer.
 These files will be copied using `sudo`, for root privilege.
-If you have System Files selected, Package Installer will copy these first.
-This allows you to copy files such as `pacman.conf` to `/etc`.
+If you have System Files selected, Package Installer will copy these first.[...]

 Under **Installer Operations** you can specify how you would like to proceed.
 Each action is executed one after the other.
 Uncheck actions to disable them.